curateteaching/digitalpedagogy/keywords/code.md

 * Artifact Type: Blog post
 * Source URL: [http://miriamposner.com/blog/some-things-to-think-about-before-you-exhort-everyone-to-code/](http://miriamposner.com/blog/some-things-to-think-about-before-you-exhort-everyone-to-code/)
-* Artifact Permissions: Creative Commons Attribution-Noncommercial-ShareAlike 3.0 Unported
+* Artifact Permissions: CC BY-NC-SA 3.0 US
 * Creator and Affiliation: [Miriam Posner](http://www.miriamposner.com), UCLA

 “Some Things to Think about before You Exhort Everyone to Code,” Miriam Posner's pointed critique of unrestrained learn-to-code boosterism, is essential reading for anyone engaged in a project involving the teaching or learning of code.
 With references to scientific and sociological studies as well as to more concrete examples, Posner clearly identifies the cultural biases and other structural inequalities that preclude a pedagogy of code from ever unfolding on an equal plane.
 Rather than act as a deterrent, however, Posner's post should encourage us to envision alternate pedagogical practices that might better account for the full range of student experiences.
 Whether by [rethinking what we teach when we teach students to code](http://earsketch.gatech.edu/landing/), [reimagining how we teach when we teach students to code](http://miriamposner.com/blog/a-better-way-to-teach-technical-skills-to-a-group/), or [reframing the task of learning to code from the ground up](http://thecomputerboys.com/), we might work towards a more inclusive model for a pedagogy of code.